michalsn/CodeIgniter-PJAX/README.md

 ## Limitations

-PJAX container must be an ID element.
+PJAX container must be an `id` attribute.

 ## Testing